-- Vitanovac license is a 41 sq. km area located 40 km southwest of the Bor Mine Complex and directly south of the Bacevica license.
-The license area is part of the southern extension of the Timok Magmatic Complex. - The geology at Vitanovac is partially overlaid by Paleogene sediments interlayered with Paleogene pyroclastic volcanic and agglomerate, while the central area consists of Upper Cretaceous sediments and volcanics.

-• Hornblende Andesite that intrudes the Upper Cretaceous sediments from the central portion of the license area are considered potential for copper-gold mineralisation from porphyry and epithermal related systems.
+- The Vitanovac license is a 41 sq.km area located 40 km southwest of the Bor Mine Complex and directly south of the Bacevica license.
+The license area is part of the southern extension of the Timok Magmatic Complex. - The northern and southern parts of the license are covered by Paleogene sediments interlayered with Paleogene pyroclastic volcanic and agglomerate, while the central area consists of Upper Cretaceous sediments and volcanics.
+Hornblende Andesite that intrudes the Upper Cretaceous sediments from the central portion of the license area are considered potential for copper-gold mineralization from porphyry and epithermal related systems. - Stream sediment program over the entire Vitanovac license has been completed that yielded several drainage areas with elevated geochemistry for follow up.